 Microsoft's .NET Framework presents developers with unprecedented opportunities.
 From web applications to desktop and mobile platform applications - all can be built with equal ease, using substantially the same skill-set.
 But to make the most of this potential, developers must have a thorough grasp of language skills and object oriented programming concepts (OOP).

 This course concentrates on the C# programming language itself, to fully prepare delegates in readiness for using the .NET Framework/Core.
 No Object-Orientated knowledge is assumed.
 From basic procedural syntax to sophisticated object-oriented programming techniques, delegates will learn how to write .NET code that is robust and maintainable.

 The course is presented as a mixture of lectures, demos and hands-on exercises.
 Practical sessions follow all main topics, designed to reinforce the points covered.
-Additional information is provided in appendices to extend the learning experience after the course has been completed.

 This intensive course is intended for developers who will use C# to write .NET Framework or .NET Core applications and who are relatively new to the C# programming language.

 Delegates must understand the fundamentals of programming.
 Delegates can gain this level of knowledge by attending QA's 'Programming Foundations' (QAPROGFOU) course